Dean Horridge 0:00

 Dean Horridge 8:17

-Absolutely.
-And, you know, I think it’s really taught me from a very early age, there’s obstacles, and the obstacles are there to get over, despite what they are.
-And that’s my philosophy in life, you deal with what’s been dealt in front of you.
-You can either walk backwards and say oh, that looks too high, or you say right, give me a leg up and let’s get over it.
+Absolutely, and I think it’s taught me from a very early age, there are obstacles, and the obstacles are there to get over, despite what they are.
+And that’s my philosophy in life; you deal with what you’ve been dealt.
+You can either step back and say that looks too high, or you say give me a leg up and let’s get over it.

 James Moore 8:39

 Moving on towards business, was that your first venture, the sale of the five rackets?

 Exactly.
 My dad was probably the world’s worst entrepreneur.
 He had many businesses starting and failing short term, though he had great ideas, and as I say finger in all the pies.
 I always was intrigued to see what he was doing around his different businesses and help out.
 He actually opened a big business which was a factory making furniture and polishing furniture, and he did it quite successfully for many years, and my brothers continue that to date.
 But I realised very early on that was a very dirty, dusty job.
 I was the best sweeper upper and got promoted after two weeks, but it wasn’t for me.
 There was something better and bigger out there.
 So I did that for a very short period before realising I couldn’t play tennis, but I’ve always loved working with children and giving something back regarding coaching to them.
 So maybe that was my calling in life to start working with some younger children in and around sports.